Retirement Planning in Canada Simplified

-- When you turn 71 years old, you will have to withdraw the RRSPs, transfer them to a Registered Retirement Income Fund (RRRIF), or use the funds to purchase an annuity.
+- When you turn 71 years old, you will have to withdraw the RRSPs, transfer them to a Registered Retirement Income Fund (RRIF), or use the funds to purchase an annuity.

-So how much can Canadians contribute or deduct to their RRSPs?
-It depends on your individual RRSP deduction limit which you will find on CRA’s Notice of Assessment.
+So how much can Canadians contribute or deduct from their RRSPs?
+It depends on your individual RRSP deduction limit, which you will find on CRA’s Notice of Assessment.

 The deadline to make an RRSP contribution is 60 days after year-end (March 1st, or February 29th in a leap year, or the following Monday, if March 1st or February 29th falls on a weekend.)